gustsu/30-days-of-vue/README.md

 ### Day 1: April 22 2019

-**Today's Progress**: Restarted  [Vue Mastery course one](https://www.vuemastery.com/courses/intro-to-vue-js/event-handling).
-Made it to lesson 5 in the first course Intro to Vue.js.
+**Today's Progress**: Restarted  [Vue Mastery course one](https://www.vuemastery.com/courses/intro-to-vue-js/vue-instance/).
+Made it to lesson 5.

 **Thoughts**: Felt like this was a good tutorial to start with since I have already completed the first course once but that was a little while ago and I don't recall everything.
 I'm having with fun the course, adding my own css and assets to make it a little more unique.
 Vue seems pretty neat and easy to pick up.